Previous Up Next

 Squaring the deviations (rather than taking absolute values) gives more weight to large deviations.
 Dividing through by expected standardizes the deviations, although in this case it has no effect because the expected frequencies are all equal.

 The p-value using the chi-squared statistic is 0.04, substantially smaller than what we got using total deviation, 0.13.
 If we take the 5% threshold seriously, we would consider this effect statistically significant.
-But considering the two tests together, I would say that the results are borderline.
+But considering the two tests togther, I would say that the results are borderline.
 I would not rule out the possibility that the die is crooked, but I would not convict the accused cheater.

 This example demonstrates an important point: the p-value depends on the choice of test statistic and the model of the null hypothesis, and sometimes these choices determine whether an effect is statistically significant or not.